Weidner Center for the Performing Arts: Weidner Philharmonic

+Unless noted, all conductors are faculty members of the University of Wisconsin-Green Bay's Resch Institute of Music.

 The Weidner Downtown at the Tarlton Theatre

-In February 2022 The Weidner, in partnership with The Tarlton Theatre, announced The Weidner Downtown at the Tarlton Theatre series, also shortened to The Weidner Downtown.
+In February 2022 The Weidner, in partnership with the Tarlton Theatre, announced The Weidner Downtown at the Tarlton Theatre series, also shortened to The Weidner Downtown.
 The series aims to bring an eclectic mix of arts and culture including chamber theatre, film, live lit, music, and more to downtown Green Bay at The Tarlton Theatre.

 The partnership was announced to continue into 2023.